Justice-Reaper/Justice-Reaper.github.io/_tabs/en/about.md

 Throughout my journey in this field, I've encountered tasks I found tedious or repetitive.
 To address this, I've developed several tools using Bash and Python to automate these processes, allowing me to focus on what matters most

 When it comes to languages, I believe English is a fundamental skill in this field.
-That’s why I earned my Cambridge B2 certificate last year, and I plan to prepare for the C1 next year
+That’s why I earned my Cambridge B2 certificate this year, and I plan to prepare for the C1 next year

 ## About Me 🚀